-When $W \rightarrow W{\infty}$ the discrete levels of the energy are highly thickened and their number becomes infi- nitely large near the ionization boundary.
-The energy required to remove the electron from the nucleus is determined as $W = W$ and represents the ionize determined as $w = w{\infty} - w_1$ and represents the following tion on order The principal quantum number determines the size of the electron "cloud": the large size of the elec- tron cloud corresponds to the more high energy of the electrons in the atom and, therefore, more value of the principal quantum number n .
-Silicon dioxide The silicon dioxide SiO_2 is the most stable sili- con compound.
-It occurs in both the crystalline and the amorphous form. mostly as the mineral quartz The transparent colorless crystals have the form of the hexagonal prisms with the hexagonal pyramids at the ends.
-The crystalline silicon dioxide is very solid and If this liquid is cooled then the transparent glassy. mass of the amorphous silicon is obtained The crystals of the high-purity silicon having a minimum number of the structural defects are charac- terized by very low conductivity.
-The impurities and violations of the structure sharply increase its conduc- This property is used in the semiconductor tech- nology particularly when creating the nonvolatile memory such as PCRAM.
-The semiconductor silicon-based devices can with- stand heating up to 250° C, which expands the area of C their application.
-Spin quantum spin quantum number s characterizes the orientanumber the direction of its orbital rotation.
-The possible values of s are equal to $\pm 1/$ and minus $1/$ or s are equal to $\pm \frac{7}{2}$ and minus $\frac{7}{2}$.
-The positive value corresponds to the same direc- uon of the own and orbital rotation.
-The negative value corresponds to the opposite their direction.
+When $W \to W{\infty}$ the discrete levels of the energy are highly thickened and their number becomes infi- nitely large near the ionization boundary.
+The energy required to remove the electron from the nucleus is required to remove the electron from the nucleus is determined as $W = W - W$, and represents the ioniza- determined as $W = W{\infty} - W_1$ and represents the ionization energy tion energy.
+The principal quantum number determines the size of the electron "cloud": the large size of the elec- tron cloud corresponds to the more high energy of the electrons in the atom and, therefore, more value of the Silicon dioxide principal quantum number n .
+The cilian disvide SiO is the most stable sili Silicon dioxide The silicon dioxide SiO 2 is the most stable sili- con compound.
+It occurs in both the crystalline and the amorphous form.
+The crystalline silicon dioxide exists in nature mostly as the mineral quartz.
+The transparent colorless crystals have the form of the hexagonal prisms with the hexagonal pyramids at the ends.
+The crystalline silicon dioxide is very solid and melts at 1728° C, turn into the colorless liquid.
+If this liquid is cooled then the transparent glassy mass of the amorphous silicon is obtained.
+The crystals of the high-purity silicon having a minimum number of the structural defects are charac- terized by very low conductivity.
+The impurities and violations of the structure sharply increase its conduc- tivity.
+This property is used in the semiconductor tech- nology, particularly when creating the nonvolatile memory such as PCRAM.
+The semiconductor silicon-based devices can with- stand heating up to 250° C, which expands the area of Spin quantum their application.
+Spin quantum number s characterizes the orienta- number tion of the own rotation of the electron with respect to Humber the direction of its orbital rotation.
+The possible values of s are equal to $+\frac{1}{2}$ and minus $\frac{1}{2}$.
+The positive value corresponds to the same direc- tion of the own and orbital rotation.
+The negative value corresponds to the opposite their direction. value corresponds to the opposite their direction.